 Another innovative feature that Daiwa implemented in the Exist is the Automatic Tournament Drag, or ADT as it’s more commonly known.
 The Exist LT uses a new washer material that has been immersed in a specialized grease that allows the drag to engage faster, apply more consistent and uniform pressure throughout the fight with the fish. and dissipates heat quickly.

-There are six reel models in the Exist LT series, all having 12+1 bearings, making it the perfect spinning reel for many applications, from freshwater finesse fishing to inshore/surf saltwater use.
+There are six reel models in the Exist LT series (both left-hand and right-hand reels), all having 12+1 bearings, making it the perfect spinning reel for many applications, from freshwater finesse fishing to inshore/surf saltwater use.